thewca/wca-regulations/wca-regulations_2012.md

   - H1a) Before an attempt, the competitor must notify the judge of the number of puzzles he wishes to attempt blindfolded.
 The number of puzzles must be at least 2.
     - H1a1) A competitor must not change the number of puzzles after the start of the attempt.
     - H1a2) A competitor's requested number of puzzles must not be disclosed until the start of the attempt.
   - H1b) A competitor is allotted 10 minutes times the number of puzzles in the attempt, up to a maximum of 60 minutes.
-The time shall be measured with a stopwatch.
     - H1b1) The competitor may signal the end of the attempt at any time.
-If and when the time limit is reached, the judge shall stop the attempt.
+If and when the time limit is reached, the judge shall stop the attempt, and the attempt shall then be judged; the time limit for the attempt shall count as the original recorded time.
+    - H1b2) When there are 10 seconds until the time limit, the judge shall call '10 SECONDS REMAINING.
+PLEASE FINISH YOUR ATTEMPT'.
+If the competitor is still holding any puzzles when the judge stops the attempt, they shall be judged as unsolved.
-  - H1d) Time penalties for each puzzle of the attempt are additive (e.g. if a competitor attempts 10 cubes, finishes with a time of 59:57, and has two time penalties, the final recorded time is 59:57 + 2*2 = 60:01).
+  - H1d) Time penalties for the puzzles of the attempt are cumulative.

 ## Article Z: Optional Regulations